When and How To Review Your Pinterest Account

 Pin titles and descriptions need to be SEO’d in order to have a good chance of being found in Pinterest Search.
 Make sure your pins have a relevant keyword in the title.
 Descriptions need to be keyword rich.
 With up to 500 characters for descriptions, you have plenty of room to write a natural sounding description that includes a primary keyword for that particular pin as well as several related keywords.
 Do this for every pin you make.

 A great way to write keyword rich descriptions is to use pin description prompts.

 CTAs (Calls To Action)

 Not all pins need to have a Call To Action but CTAs can make a difference on click throughs.
 Take a look at your pins now and ask yourself “would someone know how to take action from this pin?”
 Try to think creatively when using CTAs.
 Avoid using “Click Here.”
 Instead, try using arrows that indicate clicking, or words like “Discover” or “Explore” that work with the text overlay but are more unique than “Click Here.”

 Take a look at any video and idea pins you’ve saved in the past 30 days.
 Do you see any room for improvement for when you make more?
 If you don’t have any idea pins yet, it’s time to make some.
 Pinterest wants a diversified set of pins from businesses now.
 Your strategy will need to include static, video and idea pins.

-Learn all the ins and outs of creating idea pins for your business in the next Idea Pin Workshop.
+Learn all the ins and outs of creating idea pins for your business in this Idea Pin Workshop.